SHORELINE SENIORS GOLF CLUB

 CONDITIONS OF COMPETITIONS

-Shoreline Seniors Golf Club tournament play is governed by: (1) the 2008-2009 Rules of Golf and its Decisions: (2) Local Rules promulgated by the Committee in Charge of the Course; (3) additional Local Rules as may be supplied by the Committee in Charge of the Competition; and (4) these Conditions.
-The complete text of Rules and Appendix I may be found in the current edition of the Rules of Golf.
+Shoreline Seniors Golf Club tournament play is governed by: (1) the 2019 Rules of Golf and its Decisions: (2) Local Rules promulgated by the Committee in Charge of the Course; (3) additional Local Rules as may be supplied by the Committee in Charge of the Competition; and (4) these Conditions.
+The complete text of Rules may be found online: Rules of Golf 2019 edition.

 (2) GENERAL PENALTIES FOR NON-COMPLIANCE: When all players adhere to the Rules of Golf, no player has an undeserved advantage over any other player, and the competition is fair for all.
 Unless otherwise specified, the penalty for breach of a Local Rule or Condition is two strokes in stroke play and loss of hole in match play.